aplsimple/expagog/README.md

 ---

-The main goal of *EG* is to direct human activity to experiment and adventure, in a broad sense and in the context of goodness.

-Therefore, *EG* makes life not only interesting, but also
+Thus, *EG* makes life not only interesting, but also

   - predictable about evil deeds and stupid situations
   - unpredictable about good deeds and smart situations